 Whatever the reason, the trend is being welcomed by those who think home births are a better choice.

-"It's as safe for women who are at low risk as hospital birth for low-risk women but with significantly reduced rates of preterm birth, low birth weight, unnecessary caesarean sections and maternal satisfaction," says Kathleen Prown of The Big Push, which is advocating for legalizing midwives in more states.
+"It's as safe for women who are at low risk as hospital birth for low-risk women but with significantly reduced rates of preterm birth, low birth weight, unnecessary caesarean sections and also very high rates of maternal satisfaction," says Katherine Prown of The Big Push, which is advocating for legalizing midwives in more states.

 Babies born at home were less likely to be born prematurely or underweight, the analysis found.
 And for many women with uncomplicated pregnancies, home birth can often be a fine alternative, experts say.